TomHelyer/TomHelyer/README.md

 - 👋 Hi, I’m @TomHelyer
-- 👀 I’m Managing Director for Arena 51 Gaming Ltd and lead developer for our API, Website and Discord Bot Project
+- 👀 I’m a .Net Software Engineer in the online gaming industry.
-- 🌱 I’m currently learning React, Node, MongoDB + Mongoose, Express and DiscordJS
+- 🌱 I’m currently learning MS Orleans, MySQL and React
-- 💞️ I’m currently working of Arena 51 Gaming Ltd's yet to be named rating system for amatuer esports (T4,T3 potentially T2 level)
+- 💞️ I’m currently between projects
-- 📫 How to reach me tom@arena51gaming.co.uk
+- 📫 How to reach me tomhelyer@gmail.com

 <!---
 TomHelyer/TomHelyer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.